GluuFederation/tutorials/cedarling/react-node/react-node-cedarling-integration.md

 # Sample Application: Blogging Platform

-For demo, we are going to develop a Blogging platform like **medium.com**.
-Where we will add RBAC and ABAC fine-grained control using the [Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).
-We are going to use the [BFF](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps-24) application structure to build the backend in NodeJS, which means only the backend has the tokens, where we can easily integrate TBAC, but for frontend, there are no tokens.
-But don't worry, we have a solution for this.
-We will use the [unsigned-authorization](https://docs.jans.io/stable/cedarling/getting-started/javascript/#unsigned-authorization) feature.
+For this demo, we will build a blogging platform similar to Medium.com, incorporating RBAC and ABAC fine-grained access control using the [Janssen Project Cedarling](https://docs.jans.io/head/cedarling/cedarling-overview/).
+The backend will follow a Backend-for-Frontend (BFF)(https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps-24) architecture in Node.js, ensuring that only the backend holds and manages tokens.
+This design makes it straightforward to integrate Token-Based Access Control (TBAC) while keeping the frontend token-free.
+To bridge this gap on the frontend, we will leverage the [unsigned-authorization](https://docs.jans.io/stable/cedarling/getting-started/javascript/#unsigned-authorization) feature as our solution.

 - Principals: Users with roles like `Admin`, `Editor`, and `Author`.
 - Actions: `Create`, `Edit`, `Delete`, and `View` articles and `Conversion`, `GenerateImage`, `GenerateVideo` using AITools